Quasi-integrability from PT-symmetry: Abstract

 \section{Abstract}

-{Parity and time-reversal (${\cal PT}$) symmetry is shown as the natural cause of quasi-integrability of deformed integrable models.
-The condition for asymptotic conservation of quasi-conserved charges appear as a direct consequence of the ${\cal PT}$-symmetric phase of the system, ensuring definite ${\cal PT}$-properties of the corresponding Lax pair as well as that of the anomalous contribution.
-This construction applies to quasi-deformations of multiple systems such as KdV, NLSE and non-local NLSE.}
+{Parity and time-reversal (${\cal PT}$) symmetry is shown as the natural cause of quasi-integrability of deformed integrable models, crucial to represent real physical systems as they posses various irregularities.
+The condition for asymptotic conservation of quasi-conserved charges appear as a direct consequence of the ${\cal PT}$-symmetric phase of the system, ensuring definite ${\cal PT}$-properties of the corresponding Lax pair as well as that of the anomalous contribution, consistent with the Wilson-loop criterion for integrability-like behavior.
+As a result, the quasi-deformed charge densities always acquire definite ${\cal PT}$-properties suitable for the asymptotic conservation, as the Abelianization approach to construct them also preserves the definite ${\cal PT}$-behavior of the Lax pair.
+This ${\cal PT}$-symmetry based origin of quasi-conservation is general and has been demonstrated for quasi-deformations of multiple systems such as KdV, NLSE and non-local NLSE.}

 {\bf Mathematics Subject Classifications (2010)}: 37K10, 37K55.
 37K30.

 {\bf Keywords }: ${\cal PT}$-symmetry, quasi-integrability, KdV equation, NLS equation, nonlocal NLS equation